-How do you store homemade moon sand?
+How do you store DIY moon sand?

 Store your moon sand in an airtight container.
 A mason jar or something similar with a seal should work really well.
 It shouldn't dry out as long as you store the sand properly and make sure it isn't exposed to chemicals, extreme heat or any other things that could ruin its composition.

-Does moon dough dry out?
+Does moon sand dry out?

 Honestly, it shouldn't dry out.
 Unlike Play-Doh and other compounds, it shouldn't stick everywhere, which actually makes cleanup pretty easy.
 While it likely won't dry out to the point where it's unusable, just beware that this stuff is flaky – and you'll probably end up with little pieces all over your table.

-So how does it compare to store-bought kinetic sand?
+How does it compare to store-bought kinetic sand?